Alleemccoy/gallery-of-horns/README.md

 Number and name of feature: Feature #1: Display a Modal Estimate of time needed to complete: 1 day
 Start Time: Saturday, May 27th at 3pm
-Finish Time:
+Finish Time: Tuesday, May 30th at 11pm
-Actual time needed to complete: 1-2 hours
+Actual time needed to complete: 2 hours

 Number and name of feature: Feature #1: Display images